ENDscript 2.0

 ENDscript 2D figure

-From a typed PDB identifier or an uploaded PDB file, ENDscript quickly generates the following downloadable illustrations:
+From a typed PDB identifier or an uploaded PDB/CIF file, ENDscript quickly generates the following downloadable illustrations:

 1. A first flat figure presenting:

-• The amino acid sequence of the PDB query adorned with secondary structure elements,
+• The amino acid sequence of the query structure adorned with secondary structure elements,

 • Solvent accessibility and hydropathy scales per residue.